tillhabersetzer/MEG-SCANS/README.md

 * Computation of Auditory Evoked Fields (AEFs) from chirp stimuli and a dipole fit of their N100m component.
 * A cross-correlation analysis between audiobook envelopes and MEG data.
-* A decoding analysis where models are trained on audiobooks and tested on OLSA sentences.
+* A decoding analysis where models are trained on audiobooks and tested on  sentences.

-### Software used during the analysis
+### Software used during the entire analysis

 **Within the analysis pipelines**
 * MATLAB R2023a